 This extraordinary moth sports a combination of smooth grey wings overlaid with orange-brown wavy markings that distort the sense of space like a piece of 1960s psychedelia.

-Garden plants for moths
+Best garden plants for attracting moths

 Nicotine plant Nicotiana alata